 Find a Job that Enables You to Live Anywhere

-One of the best ways to ensure you can live in another country is find a job that enables you to live anywhere, that is if you're current job doesn't allow that option.
+One of the best ways to ensure you can live in another country is finding a job that enables you to live anywhere, that is if you're current job doesn't allow that option.
 Freelance and contract positions that are virtual are becoming more common with companies being more open to employees working off-site.
 This works best for jobs that aren't defined by particular business hours since ensuring you're in a time zone that is conducive, can be difficult.
 But if you work contract to contract or on a project basis, often you can work the hours that are best for you rather than being on the clock.

 Regardless of what type of job you land, if you're determined to live in another country, you'll find a way to make it work.
 The experience is more than worth it.